-If you follow this site then you know that a spot like this is right up my alley.
-Noah Purifoy is an artist that I actually first got turned onto when I visited LACMA and saw some of his unique assemblage sculptures that are on display at the museum currently.
-After further research I found that there is a full installation of his art still on display up in Joshua Tree and I knew I needed to go check it out.
-Here is all the information:
+If you follow my blog, then you know that a fun spot like this is right up my alley.
+Noah Purifoy is an artist that I actually first got turned onto when I visited LACMA and saw some of his unique assemblage sculptures that were on display at the museum.
+After further research, I found that there is a full installation of his art still on display out in Joshua Tree, and I knew I needed to go check it out.
+I have been back many times since the initial visit and always love exploring more; here is all the information.

 - Hours: Sunrise to sunset I believe